-Health Week

-GHC organised a week-long health campaign to create awareness on non-communicable diseases and promote active lifestyles.
+Health Week GHC organised a week-long health campaign to create awareness on non-communicable diseases and promote active lifestyles.
 Held from 22 to 26 April, the 'Let's Get Healthy Week' featured talks on various health topics, free health check-ups, exercise classes and a fitness programme that also raised funds for charity.

-RISE WITH PRIDE - Naik Tangga Programmes

-We encourage employees to use the stairs every day to promote a healthier lifestyle.
+KL Car Free Morning 25 employees attended FGV's get-together event on 7 July to walk and exercise.
+The event was organised in support of DBKL's KL Car Free Morning that is held every first and third Sunday of the month.
+Restated after verification RISE WITH PRIDE - Naik Tangga Programmes We encourage employees to use the stairs every day to promote a healthier lifestyle.
 Further to that, we held a stair-climbing race in August to coincide with the Merdeka celebration month, whereby participants dressed up in patriotic attire and raced up the stairs.

-Sports and Games

-Various sports events were held throughout the year to foster team spirit and better relationships among our employees, besides promoting a healthy lifestyle.
+Merdeka Parade A total of 19 employees represented FGV in the annual Merdeka Parade at the 62nd National Day celebrations in Putrajaya.
+Sports and Games Various sports events were held throughout the year to foster team spirit and better relationships among our employees, besides promoting a healthy lifestyle.
 The sports events were futsal, hockey, cycling, bowling, hiking, netball, table tennis and badminton, while the games were darts and carrom.

-KL Car Free Morning

-More than 60 employees attended FGV's get-together event on 7 July to walk and exercise.
-The event was organised in support of DBKL's KL Car Free Morning that is held every first and third Sunday of the month.

-Merdeka Parade

-A total of 16 employees represented FGV in the annual Merdeka Parade at the 62nd National Day celebrations in Putrajaya.

-Mental Health Awareness

-In support of World Mental Health Day on 10 October, employees were given the opportunity to take the Depression Anxiety Stress Scales (DASS) test.
+Mental Health Awareness In support of World Mental Health Day on 10 October, employees were given the opportunity to take the Depression Anxiety Stress Scales (DASS) test.
 Of the 123 who participated, 2% were found to have an extreme severe level of stress, 11% had an extreme severe level of anxiety and 5% had an extreme severe level of depression.
 Following the test, a mental wellness talk by a UiTM psychiatrist was held for all employees, including those with high levels of DASS, to better manage their stress levels.